iphousehq/sugar/readme.md

 Most of the sugar syntax consists in (mostly) chainable extension methods.
 They live in the namespace `Sugar.Extensions`.

+The most usefull extensions methods are probably the string ones such as `.StartsWith()` or `.SubstringAfterChar()`.
+We've also created .Humanise() extensions methods for datetimes and timespans.

 ###CountryCode

-- Enumeration listing all countries on Earth (ISO 3166-1-alpha-2 code elements).
+Enumeration listing all countries on Earth (ISO 3166-1-alpha-2 code elements).

 ###File Service

-- Wraps System.IO.File behind an interface to ease unit testing.
+Wraps System.IO.File behind an interface to ease unit testing.

 ###GeoLocation